HollyCao/BallroomConnect/README.md

 * (5 points) Login with Google Account
-    * I'm going to link
+    * I'm going to attempt to have the options for users to register with google accounts so they don't need to remember username and password
 * (2 points) Store images and videos on server with GridFS for Mongo DB
     * I'm going to allow teachers and students to upload their profile pictures on the database so any user can access it
     * In addition, I will allow teachers to upload videos, which would not be guarenteed to load